FIWARE/tutorials.NGSI-v2/docs/ld-subscriptions-registrations.md

 ![low-stock-ld](https://fiware.github.io/tutorials.LD-Subscriptions-Registrations/img/low-stock-monitor-ld.png)

 The second subscription has been set up to pass the full normalized NGSI-LD payload along with the `@context`.
-This has been achieved by using the `format=normalized` attribute within the subscription itself, as well as setting `endpoint.accept=application/ld+json`, so that the `@context` is also passed with each entity.
+This has been achieved by using the using the `format=normalized` attribute within the subscription itself, as well as setting `endpoint.accept=application/ld+json`, so that the `@context` is also passed with each entity.

 ## Using Registrations with NGSI-LD